svj-aventador/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 ### Payments

-A [Payment transaction][] can represent a direct SGY-to-SGY transaction, a [cross-currency payment](cross-currency-payments.html), or a direct transaction in an [issued (non-SGY) currency](issued-currencies.html).
-Anything other than a direct SGY-to-SGY transaction can be a [partial payment](partial-payments.html), including issued currency to SGY or SGY to issued currency transactions.
+A [Payment transaction][] can represent a direct RCP-to-RCP transaction, a [cross-currency payment](cross-currency-payments.html), or a direct transaction in an [issued (non-RCP) currency](issued-currencies.html).
+Anything other than a direct RCP-to-RCP transaction can be a [partial payment](partial-payments.html), including issued currency to RCP or RCP to issued currency transactions.

-SGY amounts are tracked in the `Balance` field of `AccountRoot` objects.
-(SGY can also exist in [Escrow objects](escrow-object.html) and [PayChannel objects](paychannel.html), but Payment transactions cannot affect those.)
+RCP amounts are tracked in the `Balance` field of `AccountRoot` objects.
+(RCP can also exist in [Escrow objects](escrow-object.html) and [PayChannel objects](paychannel.html), but Payment transactions cannot affect those.)

 You should always use [the delivered_amount field](partial-payments.html#the-delivered_amount-field) to see how much a payment delivered.